 Agency Performance.
 Applicants will provide a description of funded services provided in the last year, if applicable.
-Description must include number of clients served, services provided, and counties served.
+Description must include number of clients served, services provided, counties served, and the positive outcome which were achieved through those services.
 New applicants must provide an overview of victim services provided in the last year.
 Additionally, applicants will describe agency outreach and services to unserved/underserved populations in the past year, including (but not limited to) outreach to victims, employee and volunteer recruitment, and community awareness activities.
-Applicants are encouraged to explain how the proposed project will enhance agency performance.
+Applicants shall explain how the proposed project will enhance agency performance.